Saving Thousands By Having Your Will Drafted Properly

 With estate planning, many people leave it to the last minute.
 Specifically, they wait until, they are a few days away from a trip, surgery, or they have received a negative diagnosis.
 Having to prepare and execute a will in a very limited time frame can be more expensive than when you are not in a rush.
 Whenever you require a lawyer to act in a very rapid timing window, you will often have a higher premium charged.
 Likewise, if you are not able to get to the law office, you will likely have to pay more to have a lawyer attend at a hospital or seniors’ care facility.
 Depending on the situation, you may be looking at an extra $200-$500.

 Wills can be drafted to help protect beneficiaries who are not expected to manage their inheritance reasonable.
 These situations often include beneficiaries with addictions, poor budgeting skills or people who just make bad choices.
 By setting up a trust, you determine when your beneficiary gets how much.
 You can also set it up so that the trustee has discretion to distribute the estate to these beneficiaries in a responsible manner.
 In other situations, your will can set up a life estate in real property so that a beneficiary gets the benefit of the property until their own death.
 At that point the property will revert to the other beneficiaries.
 It is not possible for the life estate interest holder to mortgage or sell off the asset.

 Getting Legal Help From Lawyers: Setting Up Alberta Estate Planning

 The wills and estates lawyers at Kahane Law Office are happy to assist with your Alberta estate planning.
 We offer flat rate fees for a will, enduring power of attorney and personal directive.
 We even have a package that contains all three for a flat rate.
-You can reach us toll-free at 1-877-225-8817, 403-225-8810 locally or email us directly here.
+For the help you need today, please call us in Calgary, Alberta at (403) 225-8810 or (780) 571-8463 for clients in Edmonton and surrounding area or email us directly here.